Table of Contents

 Jewelry cleaning is the primary step for capturing studio-quality images as your camera will capture whatever dust, dirt, and stains you have on the stone even if you can’t see it with your naked eye.

 To clean your diamond jewelry or loose diamond stone, simply soak it in a gentle solution until fully degreased.
 Too often, water and some mild dish soap would do the work.
 Then, remove it from the solution and use a soft jewelry cleaning brush to remove excess dirt in hard-to-reach areas.
-You can also use a microfiber cloth or any other polishing cloths if you don’t have a brush.
+You can also use a microfiber cloth or any other polishing cloth if you don’t have a brush.

 2. Choose the right photography equipment.